TBD54566975/open-source-programs/ROADMAP.md

 creates new opportunity - for users to transact without intermediaries, and to retain ownership of their data and currency.

-Milestone 1 is about releasing the first prototypes of the tbDEX system.
+Milestone 1 is about contributor readiness.
 It will prioritize, in order: minimal APIs, documentation, tests, and early implementation code.
 In addition, we'll deliver an initial Developer site for visitors to:

-* See how the moving parts come together
 * Get involved with contribution
-* Run the demo examples on your own
 * Express interest in joining Block and TBD
 * Discover to our library of public Twitter spaces